Brazil Union: Ideology

 The manifesto also defined 44 basic principles of the party.
-In economics, although advocating fiscal austerity, privatization and tax cuts, the party is against the minimal state, stating that the state has an important role in areas such as education, health and income transfer programs.
+In economics, although advocating fiscal austerity, privatization and tax cuts, the party is against the minimal state, stating that the state has an important role in areas such as education, healthcare, and income transfer programs.
 On social issues, it positions itself as favorable to the preservation of the Brazilian family and culture, also defending the increase in the participation of women and racial minorities in politics.
 Furthermore, it states that the existence of climate change is evident and that the government must take immediate action to mitigate this, becoming one of first decidedly pro-business parties to do so.